Krigsgaldrnet/TrinityCore-3.3.5/README.md

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code, please visit our site linked below or make pull requests to our [Github repository](https://github.com/TrinityCore/TrinityCore/pulls).
+If you wish to contribute ideas or code, please visit our site linked below or make pull requests to our [Github repository](https://github.com/Krigsgaldrnet/TrinityCore-3.3.5/pulls).

-For further information on the TrinityCore project, please visit our project website at [TrinityCore.org](https://www.trinitycore.org).
+For further information on the TrinityCore project, please visit the project website at [TrinityCore.org](https://www.trinitycore.org).

 ## Requirements